Lattice-Automation/synbio/README.md

 from Bio.SeqIO import parse

-from synbio import Combinatorial, Protocol from synbio.composite import GoldenGate
+from synbio import Combinatorial from synbio.protocols import GoldenGate

 def read_all_records():
     """Gather all SeqRecords from "goldengate" dir in examples."""